Rethinking The Uniformity Metric in Self-Supervised Learning: What makes an effective uniformity metric?

-For {Properties~\ref{pro:ipc}} and {\ref{pro:isc}}, we can directly use their definitions to prove.
-To check the other three properties, see Appendix~\ref{appendix: claim lu}.
-The violation of the three properties in particular the {Properties~\ref{pro:fcc}} and {\ref{pro:fbc}} indicates the uniformity metric $-\mathcal{L_U}$ is insensitive to feature redundancy and dimensional collapse.
-Therefore, we need a new uniformity metric.
+The proof of the above theorem is provided in Appendix~\ref{appendix: claim}.
+The violation of Property \ref{pro:icc} indicates that the uniformity metric $-\mathcal{L_U}$ is sensitive to sample replications, while the violations of Properties~\ref{pro:fcc} and {\ref{pro:fbc}} suggest that feature redundancy and dimensional collapse do not reduce the uniformity metric $-\mathcal{L_U}$, making this uniformity metric unable to correctly reflect feature redundancy and dimensional collapse.
+Therefore, there is a pressing need to develop a new uniformity metric.